 To make a participant a project manager, check the Project manager check box in their row.
 Save the changes to the project.

-Do not mix translators and project managers: To avoid confusion about user roles, do not make a translator a project manager.
+Don't mix translators and project managers: To avoid confusion about user roles, don't make a translator a project manager.
 Instead, add a user who is neither a translator nor a reviewer.
 If someone must be a translator and a project manager at the same time, consider using two different user accounts for the same person.

 To make a participant a terminologist, check the Terminologist check box in their row.
 Save changes to the project.

-Normally, every participant is allowed to borrow a license from the memoQ TMS.
+Normally, every participant is allowed to borrow a license from the memoQ server.

-When a translator checks out the project, memoQ TMS will lend them a license - unless all available licenses are already in use by someone.
+When a translator checks out the project, memoQ server will lend them a license - unless all available licenses are already in use by someone.

-A memoQ TMS has a limited pool of translator and project manager licenses.
-The number of the licenses depends on the amount that was purchased by the owner of the memoQ TMS.
+A memoQ server has a limited pool of translator and project manager licenses.
+The number of the licenses depends on the amount that was purchased by the owner of the memoQ server.

-If a memoQ TMS is out of licenses: A user won't receive a license, not even when they were granted one in the People pane of the project.
+If a memoQ server is out of licenses: A user won't receive a license, not even when they were granted one in the People pane of the project.